Effectiveness of Early Literacy Policies When Statewide Efforts Support Them

 Kim Smith, Instructor, Elementary Education, Mississippi State University

 Mississippi has transformed their literacy outcomes through strategies focused on improving the reading skills of public-school students in kindergarten through third grade, referred to as the Mississippi Miracle.
-The Literacy-Based Promotion Act led to significant changes, especially within Mississippi’s teacher education programs that has resulted in great reading achievements of the school districts and their students.
+The Literacy-Based Promotion Act led to significant changes, especially within Mississippi’s teacher education programs, resulting in great reading achievements of school districts and students.

 In 2022, Mississippi fourth-grade students surprised the rest of the nation when their reading achievement scores on the Nation’s Report Card from National Assessment of Educational Progress (NAEP) jumped from 49th place to a first-ever 21st place in the nation.
 (U.S. Department of Education, 2022).
 Mississippi Department of Education (MDE) may have been the only one not surprised by this announcement given that in 2019, “Mississippi achieved the No. 1 spot in the nation for NAEP gains when fourth-grade students made the largest score gains from 2017 to 2019 in reading and mathematics, eighth-grade students outpaced the nation for growth in mathematics, and eighth-grade reading held steady,” (MDE, 2022).
 The announcement in 2022 that Mississippi’s students were continuing to climb in national rankings was even more intriguing when considering the nationwide concerns about post-pandemic learning loss (Betebenner, & Wenning, 2021).
 The magnitude of these improvements has been described in the popular press as “The Mississippi Miracle” (Barnum, 2023; Lurye, 2023; Kaufman, 2022; Kristof, 2023) but a closer examination of Mississippi’s efforts shows that rather than a miracle, these reading scores are just one outcome of what has been a long, deliberate process.
 This article describes the multiple literacy initiatives and stakeholder collaborations that have propelled Mississippi on a continued upward trajectory in student reading achievement.